-If you're looking for the best headset to go with your new Xbox Series X in 2021, then you're in the right place!
-We've got all the best headsets, and all the best deals in one place, so you can make the most informed decision possible.
+If you're looking for the best headset to go with your new Xbox Series X in 2022, then you're in the right place!

 - SteelSeries Arctis 9X

 - ASTRO Gaming A40 TR Wired Gaming Headset Gen 4

 - Fnatic React Plus